Citizen-Knowledge-Graph/foerderfunke-app/README.md

 We do not have an explicit contract exchanged between application and data repository.
 Instead, the application fetches a zipped archive of the data repository, extracts the content and relies on the data being available in the above mentioned structure.

+### Dataflows and Screens

+The app is broadly organised into self-contained screens.
+Each screen is responsible for a specific task inside the application.

+Screens follow a simple structure.

+##### Screen Controller

+There is a screen controller that fetches all necessary data to render the screen.
+All data that appears inside the screen has to go through the controller.
+That means the only way data can change for a screen is via the `setScreenData` function.

+##### Screen Model

+Each screen has a screen model that describes all data that can appear as part of a screen.
+No other data objects are allowed for either rendering or logic of the screen.

+##### Screen Component

+This is the entry point for the screen rendering.
+It fetches data from the controller and only renders when the controller provides a non-falsy data object.
+It re-renders each time there is a change to the data provided by the controller.

+Data fetching can be triggered either by a react state change or a redux state change.

+#### Data Submission

+Some screen allow users to submit data which can trigger state updates across the application.
+Any data submission that creates a persistent change has to go through a redux action.
+I.e. we dispatch an action that either updates the state itself or triggers some changes to a secondary store.
+For the second scenario we use redux state to track the update status.